justkhant/KittiBox/README.md

 The `log_dir` plays a important role in the training the network, as I will explain in the following section.

 ## Continue training.
-After we begin training with train.py _kssh_ kicks you out after a certain amout of time.
+After we begin training with train.py, _kssh_ kicks you out after a certain amout of time.
 So, we need a way to pick up the training right where it left off.
 Running `train.py` again would restart the training, so in this case we will use a different script:

-Run `python2 submodules/TensorVision/bin/tv-continue.py --logdir RUNS/color_box` to continue training for color images Run `python2 submodules/TensorVision/bin/tv-continue.py --logdir RUNS/grayscale_box --input_type GRAYSCALE` to continue training for b&w
+Run `python2 submodules/TensorVision/bin/tv-continue.py --logdir RUNS/color_box` to continue training for color images

+Run `python2 submodules/TensorVision/bin/tv-continue.py --logdir RUNS/grayscale_box --input_type GRAYSCALE` to continue training for b&w

 Run `python2 submodules/TensorVision/bin/tv-continue.py --logdir RUNS/event_box --input_type EVENT` to continue training for events

-`tv-continue.py` finds the specified box that the model has been saved in continues the training.
+`tv-continue.py` finds the specified box that the model has been saved in and continues the training using previously trained weights and network architecture.
 Therefore, `logdir` must align with the specific box each input type is save in.
 If you used custom `log_dir` boxes, then you must match them accordingly.
 Also, The input type has to be the type first used to train the network.

+##Evaluating Data using a Model
+Run `python2 demo.py --input_images path/to/images/ --output_dir path/to/outdir --save_images_dir path/to/savedir` to evaluate images using the pretrained Kitti Detection Model.
+Using the `--output_dir` and `--save_boxes_dir` will save the images with bounding boxes drawn on them, and save the coordinates of the boxes in text files.

+Here are the flags in more detail:
+1. `--input_images` = Used to specify what the input images are.
+Right now supports both single image files as well as directories containing multiple images.
+It also supports an hdf5 file that contains raw images in the following structure: `hdf5["davis"]["left"]["image_raw"].
+2. `--output_dir` = Use this flag to save images with the bounding boxes drawn on them.
+The specified directory must exist.
+3. `--save_boxes_dir` = Use this flag to save to boxes to label files.
+The text files follow the same format as Kitti labels.
+The specified directory must exist.
+4. `--logdir` = Use this flag if you want to evaluate images using a model that you have trained instead of the pretrained Kitti Detection Model.
+All you have to do is specify the box that the model has been saved in.
+For instance, if i want to evaluate images using a network trained with grayscale images, I would run `python2 demo.py --logdir RUNS/grayscale_box --input_image path/to/images`.